Formal Proposal requirements

 - Infrastructure capability balanced to the size and scale of the concept

-- Environmental issues and hazards resulting from the proposed development and planned remedial measures
+- Environmental issues and hazards resulting from the proposed development and planned remedies for these issues and hazards

 - Economic and social impacts and land use issues, including proposed means of conflict resolution